Imitrex Nasal (oral/nasal)

 See also: Side effects (in more detail)

-Other drugs may interact with sumatriptan, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete.
+Other drugs may affect Imitrex Nasal, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Imitrex Nasal (sumatriptan)